 SLIP 10

 Of the SatoshiLabs Improvement Proposals (SLIPs), SLIP10 extends the Bitcoin Improvement Proposal 32 (BIP32).
-SLIP10 support is introduced with Luna HSM firmware version 7.8.7, and also requires Luna HSM Client version 10.7.1 for the matching library updates.
+SLIP10 support requires Luna HSM Firmware 7.8.7 or newer, and also requires Luna HSM Client 10.7.1 or newer for the matching library updates.

 SLIP10 supports curves Ed25519 and secp256k1, as well as NIST P-256 curve.
 All operations appear as BIP32 operations and one of the 3 SLIP-10 curves must be explicitly specified.